SystemRDL/systemrdl-compiler/docs/dev_notes/expressions.rst

     * If eval_width is irrelevant (ex. comparison operator)

         * ignore the eval_width parameter if it was passed in.
-        * dont bother resolving anything.
+        * don't bother resolving anything.
 Nothing to do here.

     * Get operand values